zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 2. Check if your updated definition is effective.

+    **Notes:**

-    **Note:** It can take up 30 seconds to API Gateway to pick up the new routing.
+    * It can take up 30 seconds to API Gateway to pick up the new routing.

-    **Note:** The basic authentication will be replaced by client certificates when the Discovery Service is updated to use HTTPS.
+    * The basic authentication will be replaced by client certificates when the Discovery Service is updated to use HTTPS.